ealvarezj/DataScience-Portfolio/Projects/ebay_kleinanzeigen.md

 ![kleinanzeigen](/DataScience-Portfolio/images/kleinanzeigen.png)

 The analysis was done completely using python, specially using the `pandas` library for data manipulation.
-The goals of this project where:
+Some goals of this project where:

 - Data cleaning:
   - rename features in the dataset to a more complaint format (snakecase).